 Use this check box to mark a point as a corner of an area for which you want to construct a montage.

 You can change the color of an item with this selector.
 By default, single points are red, drawn polygons are green, maps are blue, and supermontage polygons are yellow.
-You can also select "NoRealign" here to prevent a map from being used for the first stage of the the Realign to Item routine.
+You can also select "NoRealign" here either to prevent a map from being used for the first stage of the Realign to Item routine, or to prevent a higher magnification map from being aligned to in a second stage when realigning to that map.
 The item will be drawn in dark blue in this case.
 When a point or map is marked for acquisition and still has its default color, it is shown in a brighter red or blue, respectively (not quite magenta or not quite cyan).
 A point that is the current item or that is one of multiple selected items is shown in orange-yellow.
 In both of these cases, the item still has the basic color shown in this box.

 Use this check box to control whether an item is drawn on images that it falls within.
 When groups are collapsed and a group is selected in the table, this box is still available as long as all items summarized on that table line have the same drawing state, and it can be used to toggle the drawing on or off for all of those items.